Based in the heart of the UK and easily accessible from across the UK, and the world.

 This postcode will direct you to Gibbet Hill Road, the main road through the University.
 Follow signs for Lakeside Village, you’ll then find signposts for Radcliffe and Scarman.

 This postcode will direct you to Gibbet Hill Road, the main road through the University.
-Conference Park is located on central campus, which is signposted off Gibbet Hill Road.
+Central Campus Venues is located on central campus, which is signposted off Gibbet Hill Road.

 There is plenty waiting to be explored on campus and close to our central location.

-Busy cities and quiet towns are only a short journey away from our Coventry conference centre, each offering something unique.
+Busy cities and quiet towns are only a short journey away from our Midlands conference centre, each offering something unique.

 The 700-acre University of Warwick campus has plenty to experience.